yariker/WindowExtras.Wpf/README.md

 # <img src="src/WindowExtras.Wpf/Icon.png" alt="Logo" width="42" height="42" align="top" /> WindowExtras for WPF
 <a href="https://www.nuget.org/packages/WindowExtras.Wpf" target="_blank"><img alt="NuGet" src="https://img.shields.io/nuget/v/WindowExtras.Wpf" /></a>

-This .NET library makes very it easy to attach a custom shadow to the standard WPF window without having to override the window template or even making the window transparent.
+This .NET library makes very it easy to attach a custom shadow to the standard WPF window with no need to override the window template or make it transparent.
 Here's a minimal example:

 ```XAML
 <Window x:Class="MainWindow"